 Writing a man page to a file

 If you want to export a man page to a file without printing it to the standard output of the terminal, we can make use of the output redirect operator (“>”).
 What this does is read the output, and save the entire output in a file that you specify.
-This operator can be used with any command in Linux to save their output for later use.
+This operator can be used with any command in Linux to save its output for later use.
+Let’s save the ls command man page output to a file.

 Let’s see a quick example of how this can be achieved.